holgerbrandl/kotlin4ds_kotlin_night_frankfurt/docs/emerging_kotlin_ds_ecosystem.md

 --

-Language requirements for the data science live cycle
+Language requirements for the data science life cycle
 #### 1. Can we express typical data problems and workflows?
 #### 2. Can we model core concepts (typed vs untyped data, json, tsv, unstructured)?